tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Talisman of Mortification

+_Recharge 11+:_ An ugly, spiky lump of metal scrapes against your chest, reminding you that your flesh is mortal, but the cause is eternal.
+Before you roll a save, you may sacrifice any number of recoveries.
+For each recovery sacrificed, you gain a +1 bonus to your roll.

+**Quirk:** Refuses to yield.

+---

 #### Water Breathing

 _Recharge 6+:_ This band of aquamarine and pearls enables you to breathe water for a short time, usually about five minutes.
 The effect wears off slowly, so you'll have warning to get to the surface.